DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Here are some online resources we have found helpful:

 * Codecademy has an excellent [introduction to Python](http://www.codecademy.com/en/tracks/python).
 You run Python in their online environment, which is really helpful when you're starting out.
 It uses Python 2, so the print statement looks funny.

   If we were to recommend one outside resource, this would be it.
+You should think seriously of working your way through it in parallel with the course.
+If you do, stop when you get to Advanced Topics.
+And expect to spend more than the 13 hours they suggest.

 * The official [Python tutorial](\href{https://docs.python.org/3.4/tutorial/introduction.html) is very good.